americocunhajr/RandBar/README.md

 ## Citing RandBar

-We kindly ask users to cite the following reference in any publications reporting work done with **RandBar**:
+If you use **RandBar** in your research, please cite the following publication:
 - *A. Cunha Jr, R. Sampaio, On the nonlinear stochastic dynamics of a continuous system with discrete attached elements, Applied Mathematical Modelling, v.
 39, pp. 809-819, 2015 http://dx.doi.org/10.1016/j.apm.2014.07.012*

 ```